Everything Is Logarithms

 \[\log_2 N = \frac{\log N}{\log 2}\]

-Then we interpret \(\log 2\) as being the unit “bits”.
-So the operation of writing \(\log N\) in bits follows algebraically:
+We interpret \(\log 2\) as being the unit “bits”.
+To write \(\log N\) in bits is to factor it as a multiple of \(\log 2\):

 \[\log N = \frac{\log N}{\log 2} \log 2 = \log_2 (N) \log 2 = \log_2 (N) \text{ bits}\]

-And the change-of-base for logarithms follows from just writing the same geometric quantity in different units.
+Then the change-of-base for logarithms follows from just writing the same geometric quantity in different units.
 For example \(\log e\) as a unit is sometimes called “nats”:

 \[\begin{aligned} \log N = \frac{\log N}{\log 2} \log 2 = \log_2 (N) \text{ bits} = \frac{\log N}{\log e} \log e = \ln (N) \text{ nats} \end{aligned}\]